 U.S. Chamber of Commerce Small Business Grant Program

 The U.S. Chamber of Commerce has launched a grant program, offering $5,000 grants to small businesses.
-This is a first-come first-served program, so check to see if you qualify and apply now at https://savesmallbusiness.com/
+The application is now closed.
+Learn more at https://savesmallbusiness.com/.

 The Arts for Illinois Relief Fund provides financial relief to workers and organizations in the creative industries impacted by COVID-19.
-The application period is open.
+The application period is closed.